It’s normal to feel discouraged when your recovery turns into relapse, especially if it isn’t the first time.

 The right substance abuse treatment center makes all the difference in your recovery.
 Look for one that offers a compassionate and experienced healthcare team which genuinely cares about your progress.

-A good center will take the time to create a manageable plan that includes the right support services for you.
+A good treatment center will take the time to create a manageable plan that includes the right support services for you.
 You should feel understood and valued by your treatment team.
 Connection and trust go a long way in sustaining your recovery.

 2. Understand That Relapse is an Expected Part of Recovery